dipakcg/feedback/README.md

-# [Ask Mark a question][ask]
+# [Ask Dipak a question][ask]
 # [View answered questions][answered]

-## About markjaquith/feedback
+## About dipakcg/feedback

 This is a quick little ask-me-anything type of repository.
-It is forked from [@holman's feedback repo](https://github.com/holman/feedback) and seems like a pretty fantastic idea in lieu of traditional blog comments, email, and the like.
+It is forked from [@markjaquith's feedback repo](https://github.com/markjaquith/feedback), originally commited by [@holman's feedback repo](https://github.com/holman/feedback) and seems like a pretty fantastic idea in lieu of traditional blog comments, email, and the like.

 I'm very bad at e-mail (and only one person benefits from my answer there), and Twitter is sometimes too short for more technical/involved discussions.